 Medicare has two main parts that work together and cover different types of medical care.
-Medicare Part A covers hospital care and services provided in an inpatient hospital setting.
-Medicare Part B covers outpatient care like doctor visits.
+Medicare Part A covers hospital care and services provided in an inpatient hospital setting, while Medicare Part B covers outpatient care, such as doctor visits.

-Part A is hospital coverage, while Part B is more for doctor’s visits and other aspects of outpatient medical care.
-These plans aren’t competitors, but instead are intended to complement each other to provide health coverage at a doctor’s office and hospital.
+Part A provides hospital coverage, while Part B covers doctor’s visits and other aspects of outpatient medical care.
+These plans aren’t competitors but are intended to complement each other and provide health coverage at a doctor’s office and hospital.

 Medicare Part A covers several aspects of healthcare that may include the following: